mahmoodlab/HEST/README.md

 Our tutorial in [4-Running-HEST-Benchmark.ipynb](https://github.com/mahmoodlab/HEST/tree/main/tutorials/4-Running-HEST-Benchmark.ipynb) will guide users interested in benchmarking their own model on HEST-Benchmark.

 **Note:** Spontaneous contributions are encouraged if researchers from the community want to include new models.
-To do so, simply create a Pull Request (see below).
+To do so, simply create a Pull Request.

 ## Issues
 - The preferred mode of communication is via GitHub issues.